a brief history

 We sat-in at Jeff Sessions’ office during his Senate confirmation hearing and we sat-in inside a Senate office building to protest the nomination of Neil Gorsuch to the Supreme court.

 We used this wave of mass protest and nonviolent civil disobedience as a strategic intervention within the post-election conversation of whether or not Trump was a legitimate and acceptable president.
 Our answer is no: he is illegitimate and unacceptable.
 He must be resisted at every turn to defend American democracy.

-With a wealth of experience in strategic nonviolent action, a dedicated network of volunteer organizers spread across the country, and a plan to win, we are poised to build a mass movement of civil resistance and to end the corruption of big money in politics and guarantee the right to vote.
+With a wealth of experience in strategic nonviolent action, a dedicated network of volunteer organizers spread across the country, and a plan to win in the years ahead, we are poised to start 2018 by building a mass movement of civil resistance that can end the corruption of big money in politics and guarantee the right to vote for all.